R4XZ/Fivem-Server-Unban/README.md

 Also you can keep your windows firewall and security on no need to turn it off for this.

-You also need a new rockstar account and steam also connect to a vpn.
+You also need a new rockstar account and steam also connect to a vpn you will also need to deauthorize discord from fivem and log out.

 Any problems feel free to put in a issue and i will fix asap or to ask any questions.